Brand Intelligence

 Real-world examples of brand intelligence in action

-• Netflix: In 2017, a phishing campaign targeted Netflix users by sending emails from a domain that closely resembled Netflix’s official domain.
+• Netflix: In 2017, a phishing campaign targeted Netflix users.
+It sent emails from a domain that closely resembled Netflix’s official one.
 The fake domain included subtle changes, such as replacing an “i” with an “l”.
 The emails directed users to a fake Netflix login page to steal their credentials.
-Brand Intelligence could be leveraged to take down lookalike domains immediately after they’re registered.
+Brand Intelligence could be used to take down lookalike domains right after they’re registered.

-• Twitter: In 2018, a number of Twitter accounts impersonating celebrities, including Elon Musk were created to promote cryptocurrency scams.
+• Twitter: In 2018, a number of Twitter accounts impersonated celebrities, including Elon Musk.
+They were created to promote cryptocurrency scams.
 The fake accounts would reply to Musk’s tweets, claiming to give away cryptocurrency in exchange for a small initial payment.
-Organizations can use Brand Intelligence to continuously monitor social media for any accounts that are trying to impersonate their brand or C-level executives.
+Organizations can use Brand Intelligence to monitor social media.
+It will find any accounts trying to impersonate their brand or C-level executives.
 By setting up alerts for specific keywords, names, and variations, brand intelligence tools can quickly detect fake accounts and suspicious activity.

-• Tangerine Telecom: In February 2024, Australian ISP Tangerine Telecom was breached, resulting in the theft of over 200,000 customer records.
+• Tangerine Telecom: In February 2024, Australian ISP Tangerine Telecom was breached.
+The attack resulted in the theft of over 200,000 customer records.
 The breach was traced back to a single contractor’s leaked credentials.
 Brand monitoring, specifically monitoring your third-party vendors, is critical to protecting your organization’s assets.

 What to look for in brand intelligence solutions